djhmateer/djhmateer.github.io/_posts/2021-10-18-how to not get caught in spam filters.md

 [![alt text](/assets/2021-10-18/notspam.jpg "less")](/assets/2021-10-18/notspam.jpg)

 This was promising as wasn't caught in spam filter.
+However had no link in it.

 [![alt text](/assets/2021-10-18/signed.jpg "less")](/assets/2021-10-18/signed.jpg)